Linzdigr/eCharles/README.md

 # eCharles

-Raspberry Pi C++ home project with autonomous domotics depending on sensors value.
+Docker stack with Raspberry Pi C++ home project with autonomous domotics depending on sensors value.

 ## Prerequisites
 We recommend Raspberry Pi Model 3 to run this project.